 Madatov subsequently defeated a larger Persian force at Shamkhor, in contemporary Azerbaijan’s northwest, and regained Ganja, while Persians abandoned the siege of Shusha and withdrew over the Araxes river.
 Following his military defeat in 1828, the Shah ceded Erivan and Nakhichevan Khanates to Russia.
 The newly acquired area was organized into the Armenian Oblast that eventually emerged as the foundational entity for the Armenian Republic.
 Karabakh acquired 15 years earlier along with Ganja, Shemakha and Baku was incorporated into the Caspian Oblast, the foundational entity for the Azerbaijani Republic.

-In 1829, Russians defeated the Ottoman Turks acquiring most of western Georgia, except for Batumi, which would be won, along with Ardahan and Kars, in 1878.
+In 1829, Russia, defeated the Ottoman Turks, acquiring most of present-day western Georgia, except for Batumi, which would be won, along with Ardahan and Kars, almost fifty years later.

 The outcomes of these two wars fought over a three-year period from 1826 to 1829 established the contours of the South Caucasus’ political geography that largely remain in place two centuries later.